airbnb/lottie-ios/Documentation/MIGRATING.md

 # Migrating from Lottie 2.5.3(OBJC) -> 3.0 (SWIFT)

-Lottie 3.0 is a complete rewrite of Lottie in swift.
+Lottie 3.0 is a complete rewrite of Lottie in Swift.
 Because of this there are some minor API changes.
 This guide should help you through migrating code from Lottie 2.5.2 to 3.0

-For continued supprt and contribution to Objective-C please point to the official Lottie Objective-C Branch [Here](https://github.com/airbnb/lottie-ios/tree/lottie/objectiveC)
+For continued support and contribution to Objective-C please point to the official Lottie Objective-C Branch [Here](https://github.com/airbnb/lottie-ios/tree/lottie/objectiveC)

 Swift discourages the use of Prefix for names.
 A lot of the api changes are just the removal of `LOT` from the class name.
 Below is a complete list of API changes.

-To use Lottie Swift in an Objective-C project read Apple's offical documentation [here](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_swift_into_objective-c)
+To use Lottie Swift in an Objective-C project read Apple's official documentation [here](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_swift_into_objective-c)

 ## Class Changes
 | Lottie 2.5.2 | Lottie 3.0+ |